jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-124.md

 Therefore:
 - the disconnected particles of lime and ashes are represented here by bodies `B` and `C`
-- the connected particles of glass are represented by bodies G and H.
+- the connected particles of glass are represented by bodies `G` and `H`.

 From this single difference creates all the properties of glass from the intense and prolonged action of fire.